BaBingoBango/BaBingoBango/README.md

 ## 🖥 Projects

 I've taken on several personal programming projects, both for learning purposes and being cool purposes (it's totally cool having a published app, right?).
-As the Swift language has been my learning tool for many years, my projects are almost 100%  Swift (but if you can find the JavaScript, that's 5 points for your Hogwarts house).
+As the Swift language has been my learning tool for many years, my projects are almost 100% Swift.

 What follows is a description of each of my projects here on GitHub.
 Feel free to peruse the code, download the code, and laugh at my beginner mistakes!